Blackmile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines : displays the first 10 line of the file.
 6-third_line : displays the third line of the file.
 7-file : creates a new file with text Best School.
+8-cwd_state : writes the result of the command ls -la into file.